tracesynth/slide/README.md

 ```

-For experiments related to \textsc{MemSynth}, execute the following commands:
+For experiments related to MemSynth, execute the following commands:

 ```
 cd /home/synth/memsynth